 which corresponds to the identity

 in the reduced space.
-Let $V_q\in \mathbb{R}^{n\times q}$ be the Krylov basis, $\beta = \|v_0\|_2$, and $e_1 = [1,0,\dots,0]^T \in \mathbb{R}^q$.
+Let $V_q\in \mathbb{R}^{n\times q}$ be the Krylov basis, $\beta = \|\boldsymbol{v}_0\|_2$, and $e_1 = [1,0,\dots,0]^T \in \mathbb{R}^q$.
 The exponential integration (EI) approximation is given by~\cite{Bochev:short_guide2012}:

-Algorithm~\ref{alg:rk_expm_last_h_v} constructs a rational Krylov subspace using repeated applications of $(A-\sigma I)^{-1}$ and returns the reduced Hessenberg matrix.
-It returns not only the $V_q$, $H_q$, but also $\beta, h_{k+1,k}, v_{k+1}$, which will be used for residual error computation later.
-Notice that $q=k$ if the process can finish to the order of $q$.
+Algorithm~\ref{alg:rk_expm_last_h_v} constructs a rational Krylov subspace using repeated applications of $(A-s_0 I)^{-1}$ and returns the reduced Hessenberg matrix.
+It returns not only $V_q$ and $H_q$, but also $\beta$, $h_{k+1,k}$, and $v_{k+1}$, which are used later for residual-error computation.
+Note that $q=k$ if the process completes to order $q$.